 If you do work—even if it's only a part-time job—you must report it to Social Security.
 The risk of working without reporting it might seem worth it at first glance.
 But Social Security will eventually find out about any work you're doing—whether or not you tell the agency about your job.
 And when that happens, you could face serious consequences.

-For most jobs, Social Security earnings records are provided through information reported to the Internal Revenue Service each year.
+Social Security earnings records are provided for most jobs through information reported to the Internal Revenue Service each year.
 Social Security gets a copy of your annual W-2 report at the same time you do.
-If an employer reports earnings for your Social Security number has reported earnings from employers, Social Security will be able to access that information.
+If an employer reports earnings for your Social Security number, Social Security will know that you've been working.

-Social Security has to investigate each of these reports to ascertain if an individual is indeed working.
-Even if an individual is working on a cash basis, those earnings count for disability eligibility purposes.
+Social Security has to investigate each of these reports to determine if the person reported is indeed working.

-There are times that Social Security finds work activity during a routine disability review, or CDR (CDR stands for continuing disability review).
-For instance, during a CDR, Social Security may see a doctor's note recording that you had been doing some work or something that sounded like work activity.
+Social Security sometimes learns about work activity during a routine disability review or CDR (continuing disability review).
+For instance, during a CDR, Social Security might see a doctor's note that mentions that you've been doing some work or something that sounds like work activity.

 Other times, someone else's allegation that an individual is working that triggers a "work review" or "work CDR."
 What's a work review?